 5. Zion National Park, Utah

-The number 5 on our list of National Parks in the USA, Zion National Park is a United States national park located in the Southwestern United States.
+Number 5 on our list of National Parks in the U.S.A, Zion National Park is a national park located in the Southwestern United States.
 It encompasses 8,878 acres along the east bank of the Virgin River Gorge and extends south to Mount Carmel Junction.
-The park was established when President Woodrow Wilson signed an executive order creating Zion National Monument as part of his campaign for public lands conservation.
+The park was established when President Woodrow Wilson signed an executive order creating Zion National Monument as part of his campaign for public land conservation.
 Later, Congress passed legislation that changed this designation to become a national park with its current boundaries.

 The park’s geology is dominated by Navajo sandstone and Kaibab limestone cliffs which are visible in Zion Canyon, including Angel’s Landing area.
 The most prominent rock formation in the national park is The Narrows, which resembles a canyon carved into a steep red cliff of Navajo sandstone, with walls that drop to depths of more than 1,000 feet (300 m).
 At its narrowest point, only one-half mile (0.8 km) wide, it is the canyon through which Zion Canyon flows from Virgin River Gorge to Cedar Breaks National Monument.
 The cliffs of Zion National Park have been eroded by water on three sides for at least 70 million years since an ancient sea uplifted and tilted these rock layers